 - Canine Bartonellosis is caused by brown dog ticks.

 - Canine Hepatozoonosis has two causes: the Gulf Coast tick and the brown dog tick.
 Ticks can bite your dog and cause the disease.
 However, if your dog eats a tick that’s carrying a disease, it can also infect him.
-This tick can be found in Gulf Coast states such as: Alabama, Mississippi, Florida, Louisiana and Texas.
+These ticks can be found in Gulf Coast states such as: Alabama, Mississippi, Florida, Louisiana and Texas.
 It can also exist in: Kansas, Arkansas, Delaware, Iowa, Maine, Oklahoma and Maryland.

 - Rocky Mountain Spotted Fever is caused by the lone star tick (found along the east coast and south-eastern states).
 The American dog tick is found in the eastern part of the US.
 Draw a line from Texas to Montana and you’ll find these ticks in all states east of that line as well as in the Pacific Northwest.

-How to find ticks on your Pomeranian
+How to find a Tick on Pomeranian

-Remember that your Pomeranian breed is small so he’s more likely to attract ticks as his body is close to the ground.
+Remember that your Pomeranian is small so he’s more likely to attract ticks as his body is close to the ground.
 If you live in any place where ticks are known to thrive, you should examine him every time he has been in tick-prone areas.
 This list includes: grassy areas (including your own yard), wooded areas, shrubbery, piles of leaves and fields.

-You need good lighting.
+To find tick on Pomeranian you need good lighting.
 Feel his body for any small bumps and watch for small dark spots.
 Check his entire body, including: his face, head, both sides of his ears, chin, all around his neck, armpits, chest, stomach, tail, legs, paw pads and between his toes.

 How to Remove a Tick from a Pomeranian

 Never remove a tick by hand because certain diseases can be picked up by humans through the tick secretions.
 Don’t try to burn the tick because you may accidentally burn your dog and it may force the tick to vomit into the site of the bite, causing further problems.
 There are special tools you can use to remove ticks safely.
-If you don’t have or don’t wish to buy such tools, tweezers can help.
+If you don’t have, or don’t wish to buy such tools, tweezers can help.
 Follow these exact steps: